We no longer provide printed information on puppy care training and socialisation - as it is provided below.

-Lots of newspaper on the floor in case of accidents and ensure all electrical wires are well out of reach.
+Lots of newspaper or puppy training pads to protect the floor are useful in case of accidents.
+Ensure all electrical wires are well out of reach.
 Puppies may feel frightened and lonely and cry for several nights (some more than others).
 Remember puppies are like young children so don’t overexcite them before bedtime.
 He will become hyper active and won't want to sleep and probably prevent you from sleeping too.

 Puppies need a lot of sleep but it is a good idea to spend short periods of time playing games with your puppy.
 If he gets over excited put him back in his bed for a short time to calm down.
 Remember to reassure the puppy but be firm.
 If he gets the better of you now he probably always will.
 Deal with your puppy firmly but kindly.
 Use the tone of your voice but try not to shout this may make the puppy timid.

-Your puppy will have received at least 1 vaccination prior to arriving at their new home and they will have completed a series of 3 worming treatments.
-PLEASE NOTE in the case of the Griffon Bruxellois only receives first vaccination if at least 10 weeks when leaving home!
+Your puppy will have received at least 1 vaccination prior to arriving at their new home and they will have wormed at least three times.
+I currently use Panacur.

 Immediate Vet Checkup

-I would like the puppy checked by a vet within 72 hours after they arrive.
-You will know the arrival date of the pup in advance if you would like to schedule an appointment ahead of time.
+I recommend that you have your puppy checked by a vet within 72 hours of their arrival.
+You will know the arrival date of the pup in advance, so you can schedule an appointment in advance.
 When a puppy changes environments, it can be very stressful for them and affect their system in different ways.
 If you are aware of these possible conditions, they can usually be easily remedied if treated promptly.

 Hypoglycemia What to watch for!